Mayurdeo/Statistical-Analysis-and-Model-Generation-of-a-datadet/README.md

 6)Diagnostic Test
 7)Predictive Modeling

-The project has been further described in detail in the file
+The project has been further described in detail in the file "STAT 512 Project Report Final.pdf"